7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 Up to 90% of microplastics remain in sewage sludge, for example, which is then often used with fertilizer for agriculture.
 This only adds to the microplastic crisis that harms humans, animals, aquatic life, and ecosystems.

-That said, let’s ditch the plastic and opt for eco-friendly green gardens.
-To keep the “eco” in “garden decoration,” we looked for the following sustainable and ethical fashion criteria in our sustainable plant pots—they dress up our plants, after all!
+To keep the “eco” in “garden decoration,” we looked for the following in our environmentally-friendly pots.

 Materials:

-We want natural, renewable, and/or repurposed materials, like reclaimed wood or recycled plastic.
-Of the earth, for the earth, for the good of our plants and nature.
+Natural, renewable, and/or repurposed materials, like reclaimed wood or the very least recycled plastic.
+Of the earth, for the earth.

 If wood is used, we like reclaimed wood and/or that with sustainable forestry certifications, like Forestry Stewardship Council (FSC) also help to ensure materials are sustainably harvested.